Be someone’s fan

 The good news is this little fan still works.

-I enjoyed it this humid morning. (see video!)
+I enjoyed it the other morning. (see the exciting video below!)

-It wobbles, makes a strange noise and doesn’t put out the breeze it used to, but it works!
+It wobbles a lot, makes a strange noise and doesn’t put out the breeze it used to…but it works!

-You may be broken and cracked and battered, but you still have value and you can still be a blessing to others.
+You may be broken, cracked and battered, but you still have value and you can still be a blessing to others.

 Don’t let your broken, bruised or “less than new” appearance keep you from your intended purpose in this world - loving God with all your heart, mind and soul and loving those around you with His gracious, caring, and patient love.